 “We’d been to a radio station in Salt Lake City, on the first Underworld tour,” he told me of their ’80s adventures, describing his fascination with messages from across time and space.
 “And this guy had this bunker in Salt Lake City with a big mast, and he got this world map.
 And people from Cardiff, Wales, from where we were from, and all over the world had heard this guy, people on ships out in the North Sea.
 It was like, ‘That’s what I’m talking about!’
-That’s what I’m talking about, these radio waves going out to the world from this bunker.”
+That’s what I’m talking about — these radio waves going out to the world from this bunker.”

 The week before Coachella, Underworld held forth at the newly re-minted Fox Theater in Pomona, a way station to Palm Springs.
 With a full two hours to play, they took us into deep waters with Barbara Barbara’s ‘Ova Nova’ and ‘Nylon Strung,’ the one-two punch that Sean T. Collins highly praised in his album review for Pitchfork.
 Both songs are patient and majestic.

 Played live, ‘Ova Nova’ wades into the sea.
 Karl’s guitar strings bob up and down.
 His singing urges with a timeless ardor, kindred to the outsider soul of Arthur Russell’s ‘Wild Combination.’
 “Children, children,” Karl sings, “A choice, a quest, facing all that jazz…” In join female voices, repeating “And you and I, and you and I…” He leads on, “Liiiii-I-ife!
 Change it!”
 Its groove gently builds to a glide.
 “Change your life, change your mind” meets “it’s a paradox of choice,” keeping it at human scale.
 Its quiet compassion opens up a blue sky.
-One of the album’s greatest triumphs, it is wisdom in rhythm — calling out to “everybody, everybody, everybody…”
+One of the album’s great triumphs, it is wisdom in rhythm — calling out to “everybody, everybody, everybody…”

 Bringing it full circle — singing backup on ‘Ova Nova’ and ‘Nylon Strung’ — Rick and Kyle’s daughters, Esme Smith and Tyler Hyde, bind generations in a chorus that echoes out into the sunset.
 Different every time, it keeps on giving.

 This perch is not just more hopeful.
 It’s happier too.
 Content.
 While Underworld’s highest moments have often gloried in a dystopian raver edge reminiscent of William Gibson’s cyberpunk novel Neuromancer, drawing in spirit from Miles Davis’ Kind of Blue, these newer works are brighter.
 They call to mind the lyrical futurism and the organic avionic designs of Jean “Moebius” Giraud in Airtight Garage and Tron.
+They’re long graceful curves.
 They seem both more present and far-looking— romantic but assured — resting a fragile future in our worn hands as well as our hearts.